bio

 Camille Eskell exhibits her work extensively in solo and group shows throughout the U.S. and abroad, including Mexico and South America.
 Her work is in numerous public and private collections, such as the Hudson River Museum (NY), Chrysler Museum of Art (VA), Housatonic Museum of Art (CT), and Islip Art Museum (NY).
 She received an Artist Fellowship Excellence Award from the Connecticut Office of the Arts, as well as fellowships in drawing and painting from the New York Foundation for the Arts and the Connecticut Commission on the Arts, respectively.

 Eskell has been featured in reviews and publications including The New York Times, CT Post, The Hartford Courant, Art New England, and the Huffington Post, and online journals Art Spiel, Posit 19 and Ante Mag.
-Now with a studio through the Elizabeth Foundation for the Arts Studio Program, NY, her residencies include the Weir Farm National Historic Site and the Vermont Studio Center.
+Currently maintaining a studio through with the Elizabeth Foundation for the Arts Studio Program, NY, her residencies include the Weir Farm National Historic Site and the Vermont Studio Center.
 Eskell holds an MFA from Queens College/CUNY and lives in the greater New York area.